fedezocco/fedezocco.github.io/index.md

 # &emsp;Implementing Circularity with &emsp;&emsp;&emsp;Plants and Computers

-_Circular_ _Intelligence_ _and_ _Robotics_ are the emerging scientific fields developed on this page.
+_Circular_ _Intelligence, Robotics, and Control_ are the emerging scientific fields developed on this page.
 They emerge from the need of modern society to tackle three problems of global scale: the dependence on critical raw materials (explained [here](https://single-market-economy.ec.europa.eu/sectors/raw-materials/areas-specific-interest/critical-raw-materials_en)), climate change (explained [here](https://science.nasa.gov/climate-change/)), and pollution (explained [here](https://education.nationalgeographic.org/resource/great-pacific-garbage-patch/)).

-_Circular_ _Intelligence_ _and_ _Robotics_ result from a <ins>coherent</ins> intersection of the following 6 research topics:
+_Circular_ _Intelligence, Robotics, and Control_ result from a <ins>coherent</ins> intersection of the following 6 research topics:

 ![ForPersonalHomepage](https://github.com/user-attachments/assets/5a7fb77a-08fb-4076-bae2-b8b1e9a6aa76)